Teruk0/CSE-313/README.md

 Group313 from CSE 120 project

 Getting Setup;
-1. In a different code, open the coding terminal and type in: npm i express
+1. In a different code, or the command prompt open the coding terminal and type in: npm i express

 npm i nodemon -D